marcocspc/58wq/_drafts/2021-12-24-Making-the-L4T-Ubuntu-on-Switch-reach-its-Ultimate-Form.md

 sudo rsync -ah --progress /mnt/backup2/* /mnt/restore2
 ```

+TODO:
+HYPOTHESIS 1: There's a iniramfs inside sd/switchroot/ubuntu, this is what should be loaded by coreboot.
+So, by setting some kernel params, this initramfs should be able to load lvm.
+If not, I can try to generate a new one with support for it.
-TODO: Apparently, l4t ubuntu uses a coreboot to boot the kernel that is in the /boot dir.
+HYPOTHESIS 2: Apparently, l4t ubuntu uses a coreboot to boot the kernel that is in the /boot dir.
 But this dir is inside the lvm partition.
 So I think I need to make /boot on another partition and then change the kernel boot options to start lvm and boot mount the root partition.